lensesio/stream-reactor/README.md

 A collection of components to build a real time ingestion pipeline.

-Publication to Maven coming soon.
+Requires gradle 3.0 to build.

 To build